The Sophists Dispute About All Things

 In the third place, he has turned out to be a retailer of the same sort of wares.

-THEAETETUS: Yes; and in the fourth place, he himself manufactured the learned wares which he sold.
+THEAETETUS: Yes.
+In the fourth place, he himself manufactured the learned wares which he sold.

-FOREIGNER: Quite right; I will try and remember the fifth myself.
-He belonged to the fighting class, and was further distinguished as a hero of debate, who professed the eristic art.
+The fifth belonged to the fighting class, and was further distinguished as a hero of debate, who professed the eristic art.

-FOREIGNER: The sixth point was doubtful, and yet we at last agreed that he was a purger of souls, who cleared away notions obstructive to knowledge.
+The sixth point was doubtful.
+He was a purger of souls who cleared away notions obstructive to knowledge.

 The multiplicity of names which is applied to him shows that the common principle to which all these branches of knowledge are tending, is not understood.